Adarsh-Pixel/terraform-basics/README.md

     * Rest of the times, your PROVISIONER won't be picked up.
 It would just refresh.
     * But, we also have an option to tell when this PROVISIONER has to be invoked, using triggers in TERRAFORM.
 ---

+# How systemd files can be filed with secrets from Secret Manager by Ansible.

+>>> Ansible should have the capability to fetch the secret from the AWS Secret Manager.